A Rainbow in Deep Network Black Boxes: Introduction

-The functional properties of rainbow networks depend on the random feature distribution at each layer.
+Under the Gaussian rainbow model, the weight covariances completely specify the network output.
+The eigenvectors of these weight covariances can be interpreted as learned features, rather than individual neuron weights which are random.
 We show numerically that weights of trained networks typically have low-rank covariances.
-The corresponding rainbow networks thus implement dimensionality reductions in-between the high-dimensional random feature embeddings, similar to previous works \citep{cho-saul,mairal-ckn-learning-projections,BiettiThese}.
+The corresponding rainbow networks thus implement dimensionality reductions in-between the high-dimensional random feature embeddings.
 We further demonstrate that input activation covariances provide efficient approximations of the eigenspaces of the weight covariances.
 The number of model parameters and hence the supervised learning complexity can thus be considerably reduced by unsupervised information.

-The weight covariances completely specify the rainbow network output and properties when the weight distributions are Gaussian.
-The eigenvectors of these weight covariances can be interpreted as learned features, rather than individual neuron weights which are random.
-This Gaussian assumption is too restrictive to model arbitrary trained networks.
-However, it can approximately hold for architectures which incorporate prior information and restrict their learned weights.
-In some of our numerical experiments, we will thus consider learned scattering networks \citep{separationiclr,phase-collapse}, which have fixed wavelet spatial filters and learn weights along channels only.
+This paper makes the following main contributions: \begin{itemize} \item We numerically demonstrate that both hidden activations and weight distributions (specifically, their covariances) of deep networks trained from different initializations concentrate up to rotations when the width increases.
+This complements previous observations of concentration of the kernels defined by the activations.

-This paper makes the following main contributions: \begin{itemize} \item We prove that the rainbow network activations converge to a random rotation of a deterministic kernel feature vector in the infinite-width limit, which explains the empirical results of representation similarity of \citet{raghu2017svcca} and \citet{kornblith-cka}.
-We verify numerically this convergence on scattering networks and ResNets trained on the CIFAR-10 and ImageNet image classification datasets.
-We conjecture but do not prove that this convergence conversely implies the first rainbow assumption that layer dependencies are reduced to rotations.
+\item We prove that networks sampled from the rainbow model define activations which converge to a random rotation of a deterministic kernel feature vector in the infinite-width limit.
+In random feature models, the concentration of kernels and activations up to rotations is thus a consequence of the rotation of the weight distributions.